-- G. Once the conductance readings have stabilized record the reading before calibration on the calibration sheet and press <Enter>.
-Record the after calibration value on the calibration sheet. - H. Return to the main menu. - I. Select ADVANCED then CAL CONSTANTS.
-Record CONDUCTIVITY CELL CONSTANT, If the cell constant is out of the acceptable range it indicates a problem with the probe and it will need to be replaced.
+- is greater than 0.2°C, then there is a problem with the temperature probe and it will need to be replaced. - G. Once the specific conductance readings have stabilized, record the specific conductance reading in μ S/cm before calibration on the calibration sheet and press <Enter>.
+Record the after calibration value μ S/cm on the calibration sheet. - H. Press <Esc> to return to the main menu. - I. Select ADVANCED then CAL CONSTANTS.
+Record CONDUCTIVITY CELL CONSTANT on the calibration sheet.
+If the cell constant is out of the acceptable range, it indicates a problem with the probe and it will need to be replaced. - J. Press <Esc> to return to the main menu.

 IV.
-Hq
+PH

-- A. With open-ended calibration cup securely attached to sonde, rinse probes 3 times with DI - B. Rinse probes 3 times with pH 7 standard. - C. Set sonde upright with probes facing up.
-Fill calibration cup with standard until the level is above pH and temperature probes. - D. Return to main menu.
-Select CALIBRATE, then PH, then 2-POINT. - E. Enter <7>, and allow at least 30 seconds for the sonde to stabilize. - F. When readings have stabilized, record pH reading and temperature.
-Press <Enter>, and record pH and pH mV after calibration. - G. Rinse probes 3 times with DI water. - H. Rinse probes 3 times with pH 10. - I. Fill calibration cup with standard until the standard level is above pH and temperature probes. - J. Enter <10> at prompt, and allow at least 30 seconds for the sonde to stabilize. - K. When readings have stabilized, record pH reading and temperature.
-Press <Enter>, and record pH and pH mV after calibration. - L. Calculate pH slope by subtracting the pH 10 mV from the pH 7 mV.
-If the slope is outside of the acceptable range it indicates a problem and the probe will need to be replaced. - M. Remove pH standard and rinse probes 3 times with DI water.
+- A. With open-ended calibration cup securely attached to sonde, rinse probes 3 times with DI water. - B. Rinse probes 3 times with pH 7 buffer. - C. Set sonde upright with probes facing up.
+Fill calibration cup with pH 7 buffer until the level is above the pH and temperature probes. - D. From the main menu, select CALIBRATE, then PH, then 2-POINT. - E. Enter <7> at the 1st point prompt and allow at least 30 seconds for the pH and temperature readings to stabilize. - F. When pH and temperature readings have stabilized, record pH reading and temperature on the calibration sheet.
+Press <Enter>, and record calibrated pH and pH mV readings on the calibration sheet. - G. Pour pH 7 buffer back into the appropriate container.
+Rinse probes 3 times with DI water. - H. Rinse probes 3 times with pH 10 buffer. - I. Fill calibration cup with pH 10 buffer until the standard level is above the pH and temperature probes. - J. Enter <10> at the 2nd point prompt and allow at least 30 seconds for the pH and temperature readings to stabilize. - K. When the pH and temperature readings have stabilized, record pH reading and temperature on the calibration sheet.
+Press <Enter>, and record pH and pH mV after calibration on the calibration sheet. - L. Calculate pH slope by subtracting the pH 10 mV from the pH 7 mV.
+If the slope is outside of the acceptable range, it indicates a problem and the probe will need to be replaced. - M. Pour pH 10 buffer back into the appropriate container and rinse probes 3 times with DI water.
 Remove open-ended calibration cup.
+Press <Esc> until you have returned to the main men

-V. BLUE-GREEN ALGAE (WHEN NECESSARY)
+V. BLUE GREEN ALGAE (WHEN NECESSARY)